 Graduating high school seniors accepted to Lyon who have successfully completed the Apple Project or the Upward Bound Math & Science Program will be eligible for our Apple/Upward Bound Scholarship.
-This scholarship is valued at one-half of tuition and is renewable for eight semesters of full-time study as long as the recipient meets all of the scholarship maintenance requirements and Satisfactory Academic Progress as listed in the catalog.
+This scholarship is valued at one-half of tuition and is renewable for eight semesters of full-time study as long as the recipient meets all other institutional scholarship maintenance requirements.
 As with all other institutional scholarships, only one may be accepted.
 Should an Apple/Upward Bound student receive a different scholarship with a higher value, he/she may accept it instead of the Apple/Upward Bound Scholarship.